assoc-path-informatics/interop/resources.md

 Important criticisms regarding the real-world utility of LOINC have been raised.
 Some notable examples:

-- Stram, et. al. (2020)[^stram-2020] described inconsistencies in the selection of LOINC identifiers for coagulation assays and cardiac markers were unreliable in a large survey of laboratories.
+- Stram, et. al. (2020)[^stram-2020] described inconsistencies in the selection of LOINC identifiers for coagulation assays and cardiac markers in a large survey of laboratories.

 ### SNOMED
 ### HL7 2.x